Energy is needed for living things as well as for machines.

 It has been used for centuries to sail ships and to pump water.
 Nowadays, it is used to make electricity.
 For instance, wind farms along the Red Sea are connected to turbines to generate electricity.
 Water

 Hydro-electric power is generated from waterfalls.
 For example, the electricity that is generated from the falling water in the Aswan High Dam forms 16% of Egypts electricity.
 Atomic or Nuclear power

 It is generated from the splitting or joining of atoms together.
 Its disadvantages lie in the dangerous wastes left and in the bad management of atomic power stations that result in sending up atomic dust killing plants, animals and causing diseases to humans.
 This happened at Chernobyl in 1986.
+The sun

 The suns energy is essential to living things to make their food from the soil and the air.
 We get energy by eating plants or meat from animals that eat plants.
 The suns energy is also used to get electricity or heat.
 How we can save energy

 We should turn the light off when we have to leave a room.